Finding tax a little taxing?

 The average home price in the city of Oshawa is about $585,000.
 It has a tax rate of 1.40690 percent.
 The annual property tax bill rounds up to $7,249.
 (1) In Richmond Hills, the average price of a home is twice as much at $1,033,754.
 Though, the property tax rate is much lower at 0.71760 percent.

 To calculate property tax, simply multiply the assessed value of a property by the given tax rate.
 The property tax rate can vary depending on land use.
 This could be based on residential use and several other factors.
 Property taxes are set in accordance with the individual provinces and cities.

 There can be many significant differences among the regional property tax rates.
-If you are trying to make a decision, you should keep in mind about which province and territory you are choosing.
-There are some excellent advice tax rates on the municipal property assessment corporation website.
+If you are trying to make a decision, you should keep in mind which province and territory you are choosing.
+There is some excellent advice on tax rates on the municipal property assessment corporation website.

 You can also find further information about how property tax is calculated by watching the following video.

 Other Taxes: Land Transfer Tax

 As mentioned, buying a condo doesn’t just end on the property contact and price.
 Apart from the condo property tax, the land transfer tax is also something you have to pay on top of your condo purchase.
 The land transfer tax is paid by everyone who agrees to purchase a property and should be paid within 30 days after the payment transaction of your property has been completed.
 (2)

 There are varied land transfer taxes depending on the province that you are in.
 In cities like Toronto, property taxes also include an additional municipal tax.
 The residential property tax in Toronto stands close to 0.66 percent, according to the Bob Aaron firm.

 The taxes are based on the assessed value of a home.
 You can find out more by undertaking a property assessment.
 The more desirable areas of the city of Toronto can significantly differ in terms of property taxes.

 Benefits Of Owning A Condo